poult-lab/daily-word/english_words_ learning.md

 [verb] "to visit a place again, especially after a long period of time"

 [verb] It's an idea that may be worth revisiting at a later date. "to return to an idea or a subject and discuss it again"

+46.linchpin /ˈlɪntʃpɪn/

+[n]  In a recent interview with Maeil Business Newspaper, Miller, also the author of best-seller “Chip War,” noted that Korea is a “linchpin” in the global techno big bang and chip supply chain and that the country will be able to play a leading role moving forward.

+"a person or thing that is the most important part of an organization, a plan, etc., because everything else depends on them or it"